benlesh/angular-transit/README.md

 MIT Licensed

 A module for AngularJS containing directives for CSS3 animations.
-The goal of this project is to create a robust toolset for creating animations programmatically with AngularJS.
+The goal of this project is to create a robust toolset for creating animations from code with AngularJS. **This is currently beta**.
+I haven't figured out a great way to end-to-end test this.

+In future releases I plan on supporting @keyframes animation and performing multiple transitions one after the other per transit expression (meaning a single animation trigger could set in motion a series of animations in the queue).

 ##Usage